trackmatic/trackmatic-documentation/loads/drivers/index.md

 |image_urls|One or more images urls representing the blob storage url|
 |comment|Optional free form text comment|

+## Activities

+### Fuel stop

+- Valid Currencies - A list of currencies will be provided.
+If there is more than one the driver will be required to select one.
+If there is only one currency provided it must be automatically selected.
+This field works in conjunction with the cost field

 ## Session Management

 A driver must obtain a session before being able to perform any actions on the api.
 The session is used to bind the driver, asset and device together so the system knows Which device is being used to track which driver and asset.